Calewiel/datanalysis/README.md

 # datanalysis
-critical analysis of a dataset with Matlab.
+Critical analysis of a dataset with Matlab.